Scottish budget: Purpose

 The Scottish Government is ultimately accountable to the members of the Scottish Parliament and to the Scottish public for its use of public money and how its spending is allocated.
 The Scottish Government allocates funding for areas which include schools, hospitals, policing, certain social security benefits, the economy, climate change and the environment, amongst others, from the Scottish budget.
 The Scottish budget is primarily funded via the Scottish block grant as well as revenue from devolved taxes.
 An agreement between the Scottish and UK Government, known as the Fiscal Framework, details arrangements on how Scotland is required to manage its funding which includes limits on borrowing powers as well as arrangements for a reserve fund to allow the transfer of funding between financial years.

+Devolution permits the Scottish Parliament to determine funding for a range of public services through the Scottish Budget, including education, health, transportation, policing, economy and environment, amongst others.
+For the 2026–2027, the largest budget revenue spending was within the Health & Social Care sector, with total budget spending amounting to £22.5 billion, whilst the lowest budget revenue was allocated to the Crown Office and Procurator Fiscal Service at £260 million.
+A total of £183 million was allocated to both Audit Scotland and the Scottish Parliament as part of the Scottish Budget for the financial year 2026–2027, which was delivered in January 2026.